vrtnev/vrtnev/README.md

-### Hi!
+### Hi! 👋
-My name is Nikolai Vorotnev.
+My name is Nikolai Vorotnev 😃
-On 2022 I'm a student of ITMO University.
+On 2022 I'm a student of ITMO University
-You can contact me in Telegram: @vrtnev
+You can contact me in Telegram: @vrtnev 📧

 <!--
 **vrtnev/vrtnev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.